feisal-Codes/alx-system_engineering-devops/0x00-shell_basics/README.md

-hosts the files of the current working directory
+hosts the files of the current directory